 Automating Your Savings

 The trick to automating your saving is to divide your direct deposit into different accounts.
 There are several direct deposit programs that will allow you to split your deposit in four ways.
 This will allow you to automate your savings, and helps you to spend only the specific amount you want on each account.

 For instance, you can set up a direct deposit that pays a certain amount to your savings, a certain amount to an account to pay your debts, and the rest of the payment to your checking account for your day to day expenses.
 You can split the direct deposit according to your needs

-Making use of a dedicated direct deposit can help you build up your savings.
+Making use of an automated savings account deposit can help you build up your savings.
 You can easily direct your salary to your high-yielding savings account each time you are paid.
 The savings will gradually accumulate.